How to set up an Airtame with an Ad-Hoc connection:

 By enabling WiFi Forwarding, people connected to Airtame's AP will have access to your network as if they are connected directly to it, which may cause security issues.
 You can prevent that by setting the correct rules for access from your network controller settings.

-Enabling password for Airtame's APs means that whenever someone tries to connect to the WiFi network created by Airtame, they will be asked for a password.
+Enabling a password for Airtame's APs means that whenever someone tries to connect to the WiFi network created by Airtame, they will be asked for a password.
 You can choose a password in the "custom" field in the settings, or have Airtame generate a random one which will stay the same.
-In either case, the password can be shown on the splashscreen if the "show access point on splashscreen" is enabled in the settings.
+In either case, the password can be shown on the Homescreen by editing the Homescreen Overlay text.